 You can instead choose to hire a private long-tail boat to do the exact same route the groups will run, but you can time it so your boat arrives before/after the groups.
 It will cost something like 1500-2000 baht to hire the boat, but you will need to hire mask and fins, plus bring your own food and water.

 Note: There is a shorter Program C that runs only in Low Season (mid May – mid Oct).
-For more information, check out Paradise Tours Lipe.

 We have to be honest and say – at least when we visited – visibility wasn’t amazing and we didn’t see an enormous amount.
-We’re confident, however, that diving would be a much better option for spotting sharks without the furore of dozens of long tail boats and snorkellers!
+We’re confident, however, that diving would be a much better option for spotting sharks without the furore of dozens of long tail boats and snorkelers.

 Program B – The Far Islands